ResNorm: Tackling Long-tailed Degree Distribution Issue in Graph Neural Networks via Normalization: Motivating Observations and Analysis

 \subsection{Analysis on the Variance Expressing}

-As shown in Figure \ref{fig:2}, the main difference among simple and hard nodes is the neighbor quality, \textit{i}.\textit{e}., node degree and intra-class rate.
-Hence, the feature propagation operation in GCNs is naturally a main reason for the variance expressing.
+In this section, we investigate why each node's relative magnitude of NStd can indicate its difficulty level of node classification.
+We have the following speculation.

-\begin{conj} Nodes with higher intra-class rates or larger degrees tend to have larger NStd after multiple propagation operations. \end{conj} We provide theoretical analysis of Conjecture \ref{conj:1} in Appendix.
-We further verify this conjecture in real-world datasets.
+\begin{conj} Nodes with higher ratios of intra-class neighbors or larger degrees tend to have larger NStd after multiple propagation operations. \end{conj} We verify this conjecture by using real-world datasets.
 To avoid the influence of transformation, we use de-parameterized 32-layer GCNs that only perform propagation at each layer.
-For the analysis of asymptotic behavior of such linear GCNs, the interested reader is referred to~\cite{DBLP:conf/nips/WangWYL21}.
-Concretely, we perform 32 times of propagation operations to the raw input features, then report the intra-class rate and degree of different node sets in Table \ref{tab:1}.
-When the difference of intra-class rate is relatively large, NStd monotonically increases as intra-class rate increases (Cora and Citeseer).
+For the analysis of the asymptotic behavior of such linear GCNs, the interested reader is referred to~\cite{DBLP:conf/nips/WangWYL21}.
+Concretely, we perform 32 times propagation operations to the raw input features, then report the intra-class ratio and degree of different node sets in Table \ref{tab:1}.
+When the difference in intra-class ratio is relatively large, NStd monotonically increases as the intra-class ratio increases (Cora and Citeseer).
 On the other hand, NStd monotonically increases as node degree increases (Pubmed, because the mean node degree of Pubmed is significantly larger than that of the other two datasets.).

-Such observation suggests that the propagation tends to make the NStd of nodes with larger intra-class rates or degrees relatively larger than other nodes in a graph.
+Such observation suggests that the propagation tends to make the NStd of nodes with larger intra-class ratios or degrees relatively larger than other nodes in a graph.

-Transformation also contributes to the variance expressing.
-We plot the test accuracy of pure MLP with different model depths in Figure \ref{fig:4}.
-Transformation show the tendency to optimize models' parameters to a point that simple nodes' representations have relatively large NStd (in the context of pure MLP, simple nodes are the ones with better raw features or belong to head classes).
-A previous work ~\cite{DBLP:conf/nips/TangHZ20} also reports a similar fact that the mean magnitudes of feature vectors for each class are ranked from head to tail.
-They attribute this phenomenon to the momentum used in the optimizer.
-We argue that the reasons for variance expressing are two-folds: (1) The propagation step gives rise to a phenomenon that larger intra-class rates or degrees are usually associated with larger NStd; and (2) Simpler nodes tend to have larger NStd after optimization.
-Under the mechanism of graph convolution, classification is easier for nodes with high-quality neighbors.

-To summarize, propagation and transformation simultaneously contribute to the variance expressing phenomenon by different manners, \textit{i}.\textit{e}., graph convolution and optimization.